sahiga/degrees-of-pynchon/README.md

 # Degrees of Pynchon

-## A graph of literary infuences, stemming from the great postmodern novelist Thomas Pynchon.
+## A graph of literary influences, stemming from the great postmodern novelist Thomas Pynchon.

 ## Summary